 • You’re under a deadline

-• You develop courses on your own
+• You develop employee training courses on your own

-• You need mobile-ready content
+• You need a learning library of mobile-ready content and training materials

 Adobe Captivate